groupvine/gv-doc/6-delivery/1-delivMissing.md

 <span class="sub">

-If the recipient is opted-out, have them re-submit their information on your subscription page.
+* If the recipient is opted-out, have them re-submit their information on your subscription page.
 By confirming their interest in the confirmation email sent, they will be opted back in.
-(Your subscription page's URL is on the Add New Member tab on the Membership page.)
+(Your subscription page's URL is on the Membership's Add New Member page.)

-Note, if `Admin approval required for new subscribers?` is set to `Yes` on the <img src="/docimages/transparent-gear-icon.png" height="22"> Account Settings page, then an Administrator will need to approve of the application before they can be opted-in.
+Note, if `Admin approval required for new subscribers?` is set to `Yes` on the <img src="/docimages/transparent-gear-icon.png" height="22"> Account Settings page, then an Administrator will need to approve of the application before the recipient can be opted-in.

 </span> <!-- sub -->